Hultner/Python-Data-Classes-Talk/README.md

 Dataclasses are native in 3.7

 **What similar patterns are used in older Python versions?**
-[Attrs](http://www.attrs.org/en/stable/) was a large insperation for data classes
+[Attrs](http://www.attrs.org/en/stable/) was a large inspiration for data classes
 The misuse of NamedTuples (wouldn't recommend)

 ## ♜ Quick Reference